Parameter space investigation for spin-dependent electron diffraction in the Kapitza-Dirac effect: Parameter study of spin-dependent diffraction

 \subsection{Method demonstration}

 We now want to apply the above discussed formalism to a specific example.
-From previous investigations, a spin-dependent electron-laser interaction is predicted in a standing light wave, in which one of the counterpropagating laser beams is linearly polarized, while the other beam is circularly polarized, and additionally the electron has a transverse momentum of 511\,eV$/c$ (in SI units) along the polarization direction of the linearly polarized beam \cite{ahrens_2020_two_photon_bragg_scattering,ahrens_2017_spin_non_conservation}.
+From previous investigations, a spin-dependent electron-laser interaction is predicted in a standing light wave, in which one of the counterpropagating laser beams is linearly polarized, while the other beam is circularly polarized, and additionally the electron has a transverse momentum of 511\,keV$/c$ along the polarization direction of the linearly polarized beam \cite{ahrens_2020_two_photon_bragg_scattering,ahrens_2017_spin_non_conservation}.
 We therefore set the polarization vectors of the laser beam \eqref{eq:laser_beam} to the values $\vec A_{0,r} = \vec e_3$, $\vec A_{0,l} = (\vec e_2 + i \vec e_3)/\sqrt{2}$, compute the matrix $M$ according to the Compton scattering formula \eqref{Compton_formula} and determine the contrast $C(M)$ as a function of the two transverse electron momenta around the values $q_2 = 0$ and $q_3 = 1$ in Fig. \ref{con_095_105}.
-Note, that the value $q_3 = 1$ corresponds to the above mentioned momentum 511\,eV$/c$, for the unit system in this work.
+Note, that the value $q_3 = 1$ corresponds to the above mentioned momentum 511\,keV$/c$.
 Also, we set the wave number of the laser beam to the value $q_L = 0.02$, in accordance to the corresponding value in related investigations \cite{ahrens_2017_spin_non_conservation,ahrens_2020_two_photon_bragg_scattering,ahrens_guan_2022_beam_focus_longitudinal}.
-The value $q_L = 0.02$ corresponds to X-ray photons with an energy of about 10\,keV in SI units.
+The value $q_L = 0.02$ corresponds to X-ray photons with an energy of about 10220\,eV.
 The resulting contrast in Fig. \ref{con_095_105} is indeed approaching zero, for parameters at which spin-dependent diffraction is already predicted in Ref. \cite{ahrens_2020_two_photon_bragg_scattering}.
 Therefore, Fig. \ref{con_095_105} illustrates the non-zero kernel dimension for the occurrence of spin-dependent diffraction, as it is discussed above.
 The other mentioned criterion, which is a non-zero spin propagation matrix for observing spin-dependent diffraction, can be verified by another plot as shown in Fig. \ref{M_095_105}.
 Fig. \ref{M_095_105} contains the same parameters as in Fig. \ref{con_095_105}, but now the quantity $|M \psi^B|^2$ is shown, instead of $C(M)$.
 The non-vanishing probability $|M \psi^B|^2$ in Fig. \ref{M_095_105} implies that the initial spin polarization $\psi^B$ still results in a final diffraction probability.
 This can only happen, if the spin propagation matrix is non-zero.
 In summary, the data in Figs. \ref{con_095_105} and \ref{M_095_105} agrees with the expectation that electrons with initial polarization $\psi^A$ are not (or only less) diffracted, while electrons with polarization $\psi^B$ are undergoing diffraction.
 We therefore have successfully applied our theory framework to a situation, in which the final diffraction pattern of the Kapitza-Dirac effect depends on the choice of the initial electron spin polarization (either $\psi^A$ or $\psi^B$).
+Note, that we provide a comprehensive description of the electron spin state before and after Kapitza-Dirac scattering for Figs. \ref{con_095_105} and \ref{M_095_105} in Appendix \ref{sec:spin_expectation_value}.